Press "Enter" to skip to content

 Note, that since Either is symmetric, I can combine them to create more branches.
 For example to have three branches x,y.z, I could do (Left(x), Right(Left(y), Right(z))).

-3.4.
+4.3.
 Chaining Optional Iterators

-It turns out, we don’t even need an explicit sum type to unify the two different opaque implementors of Iterator.
+The solution in the previous section is pretty slick.
+The only problem is that it bring in a transitive dependency.
+Turns out, we don’t even need an explicit sum type to unify the two different opaque implementors of Iterator.
 We can let the compiler do that for us as well:

 pub fn from_file_chain(&self, filename: &str)